Itching in the pubic or groin area can affect women of any age, and around one woman in 10 will consult a doctor about the problem at some point.

 Your doctor may:

-Test samples will be sent to a laboratory for analysis.
+Test samples will be sent to a lab for analysis.

-If you need treatment, this will depend on the underlying cause.
+If you need treatment, it will depend on the underlying cause.
 Your doctor may recommend:

 https://www.nhs.uk/conditions/vaginitis/